Skip to content

 • GI – PDAC, CRC, BTC, Gastric, Esophageal and others

-• Modalities – Antibodies (mAb, ADC, bi-tri specific), small molecules
+• Modalities – Antibodies (mAb, ADC, bi-tri specific.
+TCE), small molecules

-In neurology, we are primarily interested in rare neurological disorders at pre-clinical and clinical stages, such as:
+In neurology, we are primarily interested in rare neurological disorders and assets ranging from advanced research to late-stage clinical trials, such as:

 • Rare movement disorders – FA, SCA, MSA, PSP, HD